Paul Knapman: Cases and events

-As coroner, he dealt with approximately 85,000 deaths and 12,500 inquests (including about 500 murder/manslaughter cases).
-One of his last major cases (October 2010) was presiding over the inquest of the barrister Mark Saunders, controversially shot to death by Metropolitan Police on 6 May 2008.
-After the ruling of 'lawful killing', Knapman revealed that he would use his powers as coroner to highlight lessons that should be learned by the police for the future and would make copies of his recommendation available to Secretary of State for Justice, Kenneth Clarke.
+As coroner, Knapman dealt with approximately 85,000 deaths and 12,500 inquests including about 500 homicides.
+One of his last major cases, in October 2010, was presiding over the inquest of the barrister Mark Saunders, shot dead by Metropolitan Police on 6 May 2008.
+After ruling it a lawful killing, Knapman said he would use his powers as coroner to highlight lessons to be learned by the police and would make copies of his recommendation available to Secretary of State for Justice, Kenneth Clarke.